 A few days ago, I gave a German presentation at the EnterPy2021 about extending and embedding Python with C/C++.
 Here is the presentation.

 The future of C++ speaks templates.
 Sadly, most C++ professionals don't know templates sufficiently well enough.
-My idea is to provide you the details about templates.
+My idea is to provide you with the details about templates.
 Here is my rough plan:

 - Function templates